D-Sketon/hexo-theme-reimu/README.en.md

 {% heatMapCard tags icon %}
 ```

-**tagRoulette** is an interactive element that provides a random tag display feature.
+tagRoulette is an interactive element that provides a random tag display feature.
 When the button is clicked, a tag is randomly selected and displayed from a predefined pool of tags.

-**tags**: Optional parameter specifying the tag pool.
+- tags: Optional parameter specifying the tag pool.
 Multiple tags should be separated by English commas (,).
 If not provided, a few example tags will be used by default.
 Example: `tags="memory decline, loss of expression, increased laziness, numbness, so sleepy"`

-**icon**: Optional parameter to customize the trigger button's icon.
-  **Default**: 🕹️ (game controller emoji)
+- icon: Optional parameter to customize the trigger button's icon.
+Default: 🕹️ (game controller emoji).
 Can be replaced with any emoji or text, such as 🎲, 🎯, 🔄, etc.

 </details>